Fecal microbiota: History

 The safety of fecal microbiota was assessed from two randomized, double-blind, placebo-controlled clinical studies and from open-label clinical studies conducted in the United States and in Canada.
 The participants had a history of one or more recurrences of Clostridioides difficile infection.
 They received one or more doses of fecal microbiota or placebo 24 to 72 hours after completion of antibiotic treatment for their Clostridioides difficile infection; participants' Clostridioides difficile infection was under control at the time of receipt of fecal microbiota or placebo.
 Across these studies, 978 individuals aged 18 years and older received at least one dose of fecal microbiota.
 In one study, among 180 fecal microbiota recipients, when compared to 87 placebo recipients, the most common side effects after receiving one dose of fecal microbiota were abdominal pain, diarrhea, abdominal bloating, gas and nausea.

-The application for fecal microbiota, live was granted fast track, breakthrough therapy, and orphan drug designations.
+The FDA granted the application for fecal microbiota, live fast track, breakthrough therapy, and orphan drug designations.
 The FDA granted approval of Rebyota to Ferring Pharmaceuticals Inc.